suzuki-shunsuke/tfcmt/README.md

 ### Configurations

 When running tfcmt, you can specify the configuration path via `--config` option (if it's omitted, the configuration file `{.,}tfcmt.y{,a}ml` is searched from the current directory to the root directory).
+Configuration file is optional.
+If `--config` option isn't used and the configuration file isn't found, tfcmt works with the default configuration.

 The example settings of GitHub and GitHub Enterprise are as follows.
 Incidentally, there is no need to replace TOKEN string such as `$GITHUB_TOKEN` with the actual token.
 Instead, it must be defined as environment variables in CI settings.